Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 [A restart of Genus services](../../defining-an-app-model/general-settings/restart-genus-app-services.md "Restart Genus App Services") is required to make your changes take effect.

-**Step 13 - Install License** **A license file is required in order to start the Genus App Platform.
+**Step 13 - Install License** **A license file is required in order to start the Genus Apps.
 See** [Install License on Genus App Services applicaion server](../install-license-on-genus-server.md) for more information.

 **Step 14 - Install the Genus Desktop**